 Not too long ago, the world was a different place.
-Then it happened: a disruptive event that changed the landscape, and made people reevaluate their priorities, their perspectives, their ways of life.
+Then it happened: a disruptive event that changed the landscape and made people reevaluate their priorities, their perspectives, their ways of life.
 As it always happens with change, some were quicker than others to adapt, many failed, and the remainder were left behind.
-Who would have thought, 25 years ago, that we could buy a t-shirt from a store in Japan, have it delivered to our door, just by using our phone?
+Who would have thought, 25 years ago, that we could buy a t-shirt from a store in Japan, have it delivered to our door, just by using our smartphone?

 What propelled this shift?
 It was technology.
 With the appearance of the Internet, the world was pushed into a vortex of transformation.
 From living our lives within our local bubbles, we jumped into globalization, and those distant places we used to look at on television or magazines, got suddenly closer to us.

 In the business world, everything changed too.
 From how to start a company, how to run it, how to promote your products or services, to your relationship with the consumers, the digital world has been nothing but a constant rollercoaster of evolution.
 Let us take a look into the past and see how things were done.